petrbouchal/czso/README.md

 install.packages("czso")
 ```

-You can install the latest release from
+You can install the latest in-development release from
 [github](https://github.com/petrbouchal/czso) with:

 ``` r